prakhar20394/prakhar20394/README.md

 - MySQL
 - Git

 Feel free to explore my repositories and connect with me if you have any exciting ideas or collaboration opportunities!
-You can reach me via [Personal Mail](mailto:prakharbhargava35@gmail.com) or send me a message on [Whatsapp](http://wa.me/+919899326396).
+You can reach me via [hello@prakharbhargava.in](mailto:hello@prakharbhargava.in) or send me a message on [Whatsapp](http://wa.me/+919899326396).

+Check out my portfolio website: [prakharbhargava.in](https://prakharbhargava.in)

 Looking forward to creating innovative solutions together! 😊